iilab/iilab.github.io/_posts/news/2015-08-14-toolbox-network-mapping.md

 We want to hear from both the experienced influence mapping community and with people just starting out.
 Your feedback will help us better design the Influence Mapping Toolbox.

 Just starting a project?
-Recently developed one or a few projects?
-We’d like to invite you to [answer our questionnaire](https://docs.google.com/forms/d/149mqSqwxCWZDkBT2RhEph-H4ZyOudcWjhbi2Wffz0vU/viewform).
+Recently developed one or a few projects? **We’d like to invite you to [answer our questionnaire](https://docs.google.com/forms/d/149mqSqwxCWZDkBT2RhEph-H4ZyOudcWjhbi2Wffz0vU/viewform)**.

 It will only take 10 minutes of your time and will help a lot to build the toolbox.
 You also can get in touch directly via email to influencemapping@iilab.org or by following the [Influence Mapping Google Group](https://groups.google.com/forum/#!forum/influencemapping) thread.

 From **experienced practitioners**, we'd particularly like to hear about: